is22mtech14003/FPGA-workshop/README.md

 ## Introduction to FPGA

 FPGA (Field Programmable Gate Array) are intergated circuits which have a complex arrangement of configurable logic blocks (CLBs) and programmable interconnects.
+ FPGAs can be reprogrammed to desired application or functionality requirements after manufacturing.

 ## FPGA vs ASIC Comparison

 |FPGA|ASIC|